seco/Trevorbot/README.md

 # Info
-- Trevorbot automatically uploads media from reddit and instagram to a specified instagram account
+- Trevorbot uploads images liked by an account on reddit/instagram and uploads them to that account
 - Please credit @trevorbot420 in your bio if you use this bot

 # Installation